Kluvens/python_learning_notebook/README.md

 ```

 ## Python Tuples
+- tuples are similar to lists except they are read-only once created and we should create them with ()
 - Tuple items are ordered, unchangeable, and allow duplicate values.
 - To create a tuple with only one item, you have to add a comma after the item, otherwise Python will not recognize it as a tuple.
 - Tuple items can be of any data types.